declarativesystems/ringmaster/README.md

 * parameters are converted to snake_case and looked up from databag
 * outputs are converted to snake_case and added to databag

+#### *.remote_cloudformation.yaml
+* Remotely hosted cloudformation scripts to get around 51200 byte upload hard limit
+* Handled the same as local cloudformation scripts
+* A copy of the remote file will be downloaded for your own records and for parameter pre-processing

 #### *.kubectl.yaml
 * databag variables are available and can be inserted as ${variable_name}
 * ringmaster pre-process the file to substitute variables and saves the